yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop2.md

 ## 2.1 Install Azure cli on Mac

-Azure CLI version 2.0.21 or later
+Azure CLI version 2.0.21 or later (I used version 2.0.27 in this time.)

 ```
 $ brew update